 Training Weeks.
 NETWORKS organizes two Training Weeks per year.
-The morning sessions in each Training Week are devoted to two mini-courses, one on a topic from stochastics and the other on a topic from algorithmics.
-The afternoon sessions feature research presentations by NETWORKS researchers (PIs or other staff members, postdocs and PhD students) about their current work, and working sessions where participants can collaborate on research problems.
+Each Training Week comprises two mini-courses, one on a topic from stochastics and the other on a topic from algorithmics.
+Next to the mini courses there are research presentations by NETWORKS researchers (PIs or other staff members, postdocs and PhD students) about their current work, and working sessions where participants can collaborate on research problems.
 The Training Weeks are held at off-campus locations, to maximize social interaction and community building among the NETWORKS researchers.